CloudFamily/CloudFamily/content/_index.en.md

 - Organize [Festive Tech Calendar](/festivetechcalendar)
 - Promote other community initiatives at [/initiatives](/initiatives)
+- Help people network by creating participant lists for the events at [Twitter](https://twitter.com/_CloudFamily/lists)
 - Support people starting their journey

 ## How to contribute